Background pattern

 • The dose you will receive will be carefully controlled to avoid mepivacaine causing toxic reactions in your heart or nerves and brain.

-• You will be closely monitored while you receive mepivacaine to detect as soon as possible any complications that may affect heart function, blood circulation, or nervous and brain functions, and receive any necessary treatment if such complications occur.
+• You will be closely monitored while Mepivacaine B. Braun 20 mg/ml is administered to detect any complications that may affect heart function, blood circulation, or nervous and brain functions as soon as possible, and to provide any necessary treatment in case such complications occur.

-Other medications and Mepivacaine B. Braun 20 mg/ml
+Other Medications and Mepivacaine B. Braun 20 mg/ml

-Inform your doctor if you are using, have used recently, or may need to use any other medication.
+Tell your doctor if you are using, have recently used, or might use any other medication.

-• strong analgesics;
+• strong painkillers;

 • other local anesthetics;